 If you’re looking to run demanding programs like games or editing software or working with high amounts of data, you may need a Pro.
 Otherwise, MacBook Airs are more than capable for many people.
 For example, an Air would have no problem with web browsers, email and word processors.
 More demanding applications might call for the upgraded specs of the Pro.
 Outside of basic performance, Pros can usually support higher-powered components, like more memory and more cores in the graphics processing unit (GPU).

 One major difference you’ll find in performance comes from Apple silicon chips.
-In 2020, Apple announced its own line of processor chips, called M1, M2, etc. Now, most MacBooks use these chips instead of chips manufactured by Intel.
-Since these new processors are designed by Apple, these computers, often called silicon MacBooks, have much better performance.
+In 2020, Apple announced its own line of processor chips, starting with the M1 and evolving through M2, M3, M4, and now M5.
+Today, all MacBooks use these chips instead of chips manufactured by Intel.
+Since these processors are designed by Apple specifically for their hardware, these computers have much better performance.
 In benchmark tests, they blow Intel out of the water with stellar scores.

 Battery Life and Charging

 You won’t find huge differences in battery life between the Air and the Pro overall, but some models will last longer than others.
-For instance, Apple rates the 13-inch M2 Air at 18 hours and the 13-inch M2 Pro at 20 hours.
-The Apple Macbook Pro 16-inch gets an extra two hours.
-Of course, these numbers will vary with use.
-Silicon MacBooks tend to last longer than Intel-based ones.
-Unsurprisingly, newer models will usually give you longer battery life.
+For instance, Apple rates the 13-inch M4 Air at 18 hours and the 15-inch M4 Air at 15 hours, while the 14-inch M4 Pro checks in at 22 hours and the 16-inch M4 Pro at an impressive 24 hours.
+Of course, these numbers will vary with real-world use, and Apple Silicon MacBooks consistently outperform older Intel-based models in this regard.
+If you’re curious how MacBooks stack up against phones, check out which phones have the best battery life.

 Many MacBooks support fast charging if you have the right power adapter.
-Some models use MagSafe charging, with Apple’s special magnetic charger, while others use Thunderbolt, a special type of USB-C cable.
+Some models use MagSafe charging, with Apple’s special magnetic charger, while others charge over Thunderbolt 4, a special type of USB-C cable.
 Many even offer both for more flexibility.
+The MacBook Air M4 ships with a 30W USB-C adapter in the base configuration, though a 35W dual-port adapter or 70W USB-C adapter is recommended if you want to take full advantage of fast charging.
+The MacBook Pro models come with higher-wattage adapters to match their larger batteries.

 Memory and Storage

 MacBook Pros have an edge in the memory and storage department.
 You can order a MacBook Pro with a ton of extra memory.
-The 14-inch Macbook Pro with an M2 processor supports up to 96 gigabytes (GB)!
-Meanwhile, the M2 MacBook Air only supports up to 24GB.
+The 14-inch MacBook Pro with an M4 processor supports up to 64 gigabytes (GB) with the base M4 chip, and up to a massive 128GB with the M4 Max.
+Meanwhile, the M4 MacBook Air only supports up to 32GB.

-While many users will be just fine with the entry-level 8GB or 16GB of memory, power users may need more.
+While many users will be just fine with the entry-level 16GB of memory, power users may need more.
 Again, these are folks that run resource-intensive applications like games and editing software.
 If that’s you, you may appreciate the higher memory options of the Pro.
 Otherwise, you should be just fine with an Air.
-Keep in mind that most MacBooks have unified memory, which means the hardware is soldered in.
-You won’t be able to add memory later, so choose wisely.
+Keep in mind that MacBooks use unified memory, which means the hardware is soldered directly onto the chip.
+You won’t be able to add memory later, so choose wisely upfront.

 A MacBook Pro might give you more storage options, too.
-An M2 Air, for instance, only gets you 2 terabytes (TB) of storage, but a 14-inch Macbook Pro can reach 8TB.
+An M4 Air, for instance, tops out at 2 terabytes (TB) of storage, but a 14-inch MacBook Pro can reach up to 8TB.
 With the popularity of cloud storage, many users don’t need a ton of onboard storage.
 It depends on your usage.
 If you don’t keep a lot of videos or photos in on-device storage, the capacity of an Air should be plenty.
 You can also use external hard drives or cloud services if you need more later.

 Keyboard and Touch Bar